 William Forbes, who had been brought up in considerable poverty following his father’s death, became a notable philanthropist and supported many charitable institutions, not only with money but with his management skills.
 Thus he became a manager of the Charity Workhouse, of the Orphan Hospital and the Royal Infirmary and supported the Lunatic and Blind Asylums and many others.
 He contributed funds for the rebuilding of the High School on Calton Hill.
 In 1784, he became a member of the Merchant Company of which he was elected Master several times and, in this capacity, he arranged for widows of members of the Company to be provided with an annuity.
 He was one of the founding members of the Royal Society of Edinburgh and of the Antiquarian Society of which he was treasurer until his death.
 Forbes was a keen mason and member of the Canongate Kilwinning Lodge together with Robert Burns whose poems he so admired that he bought forty copies for distribution to his friends.
 He was made Grand Master of the Masonic Grand Lodge in 1776.

 John Kay, the caricaturist, made a portrait of Forbes.
-The scene was a view from a window of Forbes Banks in the south side of Parliament Square; Forbes is shown also in the background in the act of giving charitable donations to ‘pensioners’, a sight which must have been familiar to Kay, whose shop was adjacent to the Forbes Bank.
+The scene included a view from a window of Forbes Banks in the south side of Parliament Square; Forbes is shown also in the background in the act of giving charitable donations to ‘pensioners’, a sight which must have been familiar to Kay, whose shop was adjacent to the Forbes Bank.

-Sir William was descended on his maternal side from the Lords Pitsligo, his mother being a cousin of Lord Forbes of Pitsligo who had forfeited his estate as a result of being involved in the ’45 rebellion.
+Sir William was descended on his maternal side from the Lords Pitsligo, his mother being a cousin of Lord Forbes of Pitsligo who had forfeited his estate as a result of being involved in the ’45 Jacobite rebellion.
 Part of the estate had been bought back by a relative some years later, but it was then in a state of neglect with the mansion house roofless.
 On the death of this relative, Sir William succeeded to the barony of Pitsligo in 1781.
 It had long been his ambition to preserve and restore this part of his ancestry to its original proud name.
 He immediately set about repairing and developing the estate.
 He built the village of New Pitsligo with a school and two chapels and invited settlers with the offer of land.
 Within a short time he had a thriving community and had “several thousand acres smiling with cultivation, which were formerly the abode only of the moorfowl or the curlew.”
 In the village he established a spinning school and the manufacture of linen.

 Sir William was deeply religious having been brought up in the Scottish Episcopal tradition.
 One of his main interests and achievements was to build a fitting church for this denomination, hitherto lacking in Edinburgh.
 Thus the Cowgate Chapel and St Paul’s Chapel in York Place were built.
 After his death, two of his four sons, William Jr, who inherited the baronetcy, and John, who became the judge, Lord Medwyn, were instrumental in the building of St John’s Church on Princes Street.